PC Labs for SO5032

 We will use a small extract from the British Household Panel Survey with info on hours worked, income and gender.
 Load it into Stata as follows:

-First fit a bivariate regression using hours to predict work.
+First fit a bivariate regression using hours to predict income.

 Then do a t-test comparing income across gender: